We’re playing various wind instruments, such as:

 Approx. 12’000 year old instrument, mostly made of burnt clay – warm, low overtone sound.

-Penetrating, nasal sound – indirect blowing double reed in a wind capsule – from the Middle Ages.
+Penetrating, nasal sound – indirect blowing instrument with a double reed in a wind capsule – from the Middle Ages.
 The bright instrument comes from the workshop of Christoph Schuler

 Saxofon aus Bambus